"How many channels should RC helicopter Radios have?"

 micro coaxial RC helis

-with cyclic controls and hobby grade
+with cyclic controls, hobby grade

-For a toy grade coaxial heli:
+For a hobby grade coaxial heli:

 For a single rotor fixed pitch RC helicopter: